matt-e0/CubeSat-Fault-Tolerant-Control/Mechanical/README.md

 I_wheel = 0.5 * m * r²
 ```

-With mass ~20g and radius ~14mm this gives approximately `1.96×10⁻⁶ kg·m²`.
-This value is used in the Teensy controller for the torque-to-RPM conversion.
-Measure the actual wheel mass and radius and update `I_WHEEL` in `controller/main3.cpp` accordingly.
+With mass ~14g and radius ~27mm this gives approximately `5.37×10⁻⁶ kg·m²`.

 ## Motor and encoder

-Each wheel uses a BLDC motor paired with a magnetic encoder.
+Each wheel uses a BLDC motor paired with an AS5047P magnetic encoder.
 The encoder provides quadrature A/B signals to the STM32 B-G431B ESC for closed-loop speed control via Field Oriented Control (FOC).

 ## Torque allocation matrix